Postage in New Zealand only. Provide a contact email address and do not give a PO Box for large orders.

 New Zealand Drug Foundation

-A guide for meth users about how to reduce harmful effects by being safer and controlling, cutting down, or stopping use; including where to go for more help.
+A guide for people who use meth about how to reduce harmful effects by being safer and limiting, cutting down, or stopping use; including where to go for more help.

 A practical workbook designed to support anyone wanting to quit or cut back on their cannabis use.
 It draws on the online PotHelp programme.